dadahcr2/reference/_posts/Chests/2026-08-08-Understanding-style-rewards.md

 ![](https://i.ibb.co/N6tHH1xX/IMG-5464.jpg)

-But the rewards are not only cosmetic!
+But the benefits are not only cosmetic!

 Shards provides style rewards.
 Every 25 earns one of five different prizes.
 - 20000 Coins